dlepaux/realtime-bpm-analyzer/readme.md

     <audio src="./new_order-blue_monday.mp3" id="track"></audio>
     ```

-2. Provoide your [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) to `RealTimeBpmAnalyzer` like the following and enjoy the beat.
+2. Create the AudioWorkletProcessor with `createRealTimeBpmProcessor`, create and pipe the lowpass filter to the AudioWorkletNode (`realtimeAnalyzerNode`).
     ```javascript
     import { createRealTimeBpmProcessor } from 'realtime-bpm-analyzer';